snyk/snyk-azure-pipelines-task/README.md

 # snyk-azure-pipelines-task

+This task allows you to easily run Snyk scans within your Azure Pipeline jobs.
+You will need to first [create a Snyk account](https://snyk.io/login).
+There are two major options:

+- Snyk scan for vulnerable dependencies leveraging your project's manfiest files, for example `pom.xml`, `package.json`, etc.
+- Snyk scan for container images.
+This will look at Docker images.

+In addition to running a Snyk security scan, you also have the option to monitor your application / container, in which case the dependency tree or container image metadata will be posted to your Snyk account for ongoing monitoring.

 ## Requirements

 This extension requires that Node.js and npm be installed on the build agent.
 These are available by default on all Microsoft-hosted build agents.
 However, if you are using a self-hosted build agent, you may need to explicitly activate Node.js and npm and ensure they are in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
 This can be done using the [NodeTool task from Microsoft](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/tool/node-js?view=azure-devops) prior to the `SnykSecurityScan` task in your pipeline.

 ## How to use the Snyk task for Azure DevOps Pipelines

 1. Install the [extension](https://marketplace.visualstudio.com/items?itemName=Snyk.snyk-security-scan) into your Azure DevOps environment.
 2. Configure a service connection endpoint with your Snyk token.
 This is done at the project level.
 In Azure DevOps, go to Project settings -> Service connections -> New service connection -> Snyk Authentication.
 Give your service connection and enter a valid Snyk Token.
 3. Within an Azure DevOps Pipeline, add the Snyk Security Scan task and configure it according to your needs according to details and examples below.